Secretary of state

 The title secretary of state or state's secretary (Note: This and many other government and judiciary titles are often capitalized in government documents in violation of the much more common rule in English to capitalize titles only before a name (see e.g. Chicago Manual of Style, 17th ed., 2017, sec.
 8.19, 8.22), when it in fact becomes part of the name.
 Therefore lowercase spelling is the first or only variant recorded in some major dictionaries such as the American Heritage Dictionary, the Oxford Online Dictionaries, and the Random House Dictionary.) is commonly used for senior or mid-level posts in governments around the world.
 The role varies between countries, and in some cases there are multiple secretaries of state in the country's system of governing the country.

 In many countries, a secretary of state is a senior or mid-level post.
 It is usually a politically appointed position, although in some countries, such as Germany and Sweden, it can be filled by a member of the executive bureaucracy (civil service) as a political appointment (equivalent to permanent secretary).

-In the Holy See, the administrative body of the Catholic Church, the cardinal secretary of state coordinates all the departments of the Roman Curia (and is in that respect equivalent to a prime minister).
+In the Holy See, the administrative body of the Catholic Church, the secretary of state coordinates all the departments of the Roman Curia and is, in that respect, equivalent to a prime minister.

-The United States secretary of state is the foreign minister of the federal government of the United States while in most of the individual U.S. states the secretary of state is an administrative officer responsible for certain governmental functions, often including overseeing elections, tasks which would be exercised by interior ministers or secretaries in most other nations.
+The United States secretary of state is the foreign minister of the federal government of the United States, while in most of the individual U.S. states the secretary of state is an administrative officer responsible for certain governmental functions, often including overseeing elections, tasks which would be exercised by interior ministers or secretaries in most other nations.

-The term secretary of state originated in early 17th century England.
+The term "secretary of state" originated in early 17th century England.

 Africa

 Orange Free State

-In the Orange Free State (1854–1902) the Secretary of State was the original title of the main administrative officer of the State, who worked closely with both the State President as head of state and head of government, and his cabinet, and with the Volksraad, the parliament of the Orange Free State.
-The title of State Secretary was replaced by that of Government Secretary soon after the formation of the state apparatus and was thereafter never used again.
+In the Orange Free State (1854–1902) the secretary of state was the original title of the main administrative officer of the state, who worked closely with both the state president as head of state and head of government, and his cabinet, and with the Volksraad, the parliament of the Orange Free State.
+The title of state secretary was replaced by that of government secretary soon after the formation of the state apparatus and was thereafter never used again.

 Portuguese-speaking African countries

 The organization of the governments of Angola, Cape Verde, Guinea-Bissau, Mozambique and São Tome and Príncipe closely mirrors the Portuguese government model.
-Thus, in these countries, a Secretary of State (secretário de Estado) is a junior minister, subordinate to a cabinet minister.
+Thus, in these countries, a secretary of state (secretário de Estado) is a junior minister, subordinate to a cabinet minister.
 Usually, the secretaries of State do not participate in the council of ministers.

-In Mozambique, the role of vice-minister (vice-ministro) exists as an intermediate government rank between those of minister and Secretary of State.
-The role of vice-minister also exists in the Government of Angola, but it is junior to that of Secretary of State.
+In Mozambique, the role of vice-minister (vice-ministro) exists as an intermediate government rank between those of minister and secretary of state.
+The role of vice-minister also exists in the Government of Angola, but it is junior to that of secretary of state.